KristiinaLi/javaClasses/Logic and thinking process.md

 11 % 5 != 0
 11 % 6 != 0

+Ieva: while loop until the first number for which %number ==0 not all, just up to half of 11!

 Need to divide by all numbers from 1 to the number (1-11).

 1. Go through the numbers from 2 to (number - 1)